phelelani/nf-intro/README.md

 You need to put some information in your `nextflow.config` file, e.g., the Amazon Machine Image (AMI), your credentials, etc. In this example `GenomeCloud` is a name I have given --- I am creating a cluster with one master and four worker nodes.

-If successful, Nextflow will give you the name of the headnode of your cluster.
+If successful, `nextflow` will give you the name of the headnode of your cluster.
 - `ssh` into into it
 - run `nextflow` on it.